You are currently viewing Accessible Graphic Design: What You Need to Know to Succeed

 Accessible Interactive Web Design

 When it comes to creating a great user experience in digital environments, there are a number of factors to consider.
 All great visual communication designers should know the best practices for these kinds of interactive spaces.
+Here are a few best practices for ensuring accessibility in digital spaces:

 • Make sure file names accurately describe the content.